ldgh/NAToRA_Public/README.md

 IND1	IND2	Coefficient
 ```

-In the toolkit, we provide two scripts to convert PLINK and REAP files to this column format (PLINK2NAToRA.pl and REAP2NAToRA.pl, respectively).
+In the toolkit, we provide three scripts to convert PLINK, KING and REAP files to this column format (PLINK2NAToRA.pl, KING2NAToRA.pl and REAP2NAToRA.pl, respectively).
 The parameters are described below:

 #### Parameters